The Dresden Files characters: "Gentleman" John Marcone

-Description: Businessman, mob boss, Freeholding Lord and Baron of Chicago under the Unseelie Accords.
+Description: Businessman, mob boss, Freeholding Lord and Baron of Chicago under the Unseelie Accords, Knight of the Blackened Denarius.

 John Marcone is the most powerful crime boss in Chicago and an antagonist of Dresden's, though the two have worked together far more often than they have opposed each other.
 This has largely been due to some supernatural predator or villain causing collateral damage to Marcone's business interests and him relying on Dresden to deal with the problem, but Harry has asked for Marcone's help at least twice.
 Marcone controls the majority of organized crime in Chicago and has developed considerable knowledge of the supernatural aspects of the city.
 His past and motives are, for the most part, a mystery.
 Even his name is suspect; Marcone states in Even Hand that "My name is something I rarely trouble to remember, but for most of my adult life, I have been called John Marcone".

 Befitting of a mob boss, Marcone prefers to use intelligence and influence to get his work done and prefers not to kill if he doesn't have to (even responding to Nicodemus's offer of an alliance by making a counter-offer of a job for him).
 Despite this, he's an exceptionally skilled combatant in multiple fields: during Fool Moon he throws a knife with enough precision and force to cut one of the ropes holding him suspended over a pit, and in Death Masks he fires several bursts from an AK-47 that hit Nicodemus perfectly without touching the Shroud of Turin that he was wearing, all while on top a moving train.

 During the events of Death Masks, Marcone planned to steal the Shroud of Turin, in order to use its legendary healing powers on a young Jane Doe he has sequestered in a hospital care facility in Wisconsin.
 Marcone's relationship to the girl is unknown, as is whether his use of the Shroud led to any change in her condition.
 In White Night the comatose girl is revealed as being Greg and Helen Beckitt's daughter (from Storm Front).
 Marcone feels responsible for the girl as her condition is due to her taking a bullet meant for him in a drive-by shooting.
 It is later revealed that Helen Beckitt does not know of her daughter's survival.